 “We recall Platos conjecture that the origin of play lies in the need of all young creatures, animal and human, to leap.
 Thus in Grimms German Dictionary the original meaning of the High German substantive leich is given as “a lively rhythmical movement”, its further significations lying wholly in the play-sphere; while the Anglo-Saxon lacan is […] ‘to swing, to wave about” like a ship on the waves, […] to flutter like birds, or ‘flicker’ like flames.”

 Johan Huizinger – 1938

-By discussing science fiction film, teaching direction and camera work, and sharing creative ownership of the work, the group together determined how to take agency over their own representation, how to narrate around identity and difference, and how to sidestep and see reality through fiction.
-Using simple materials to build simple sets the heterotopic space of the classroom as a potential utopian zone in its own right is explored, a fabricated zone which prepares for an speculative future, and enforces the power structures which create reality at the critical boundary between childhood, with play as its innate character, and the adult world of performed roles and identity.
+By discussing science fiction film, playing through direction and camera work, and sharing creative ownership of the work, the group together determine how to take agency over their own representation, how to narrate around identity and difference, and how to step outside and see reality through fiction.
+Using simple materials to build ad hoc sets out the space of the classroom as a heterotopic space in its own right, which prepares for an imagined future and plays through institutional and interpersonal power structures which enforce reality at the critical boundary between childhood, with play as its innate character of performed imaginations, and the adult world of performed roles and identity.